amine-dubs/Tarjama-ai-translator/project_report.md

 *   **Optimize Performance:** Profile the application and optimize bottlenecks, potentially exploring model quantization or different model architectures if needed.
 *   **Add More Document Types:** Support additional formats if required.
 *   **Testing:** Implement unit and integration tests for backend logic.

+## Project Log / Updates

+*   **2025-04-28:** Updated project requirements to explicitly include the need for the translation model to respect cultural differences and nuances in its output.
+*   **2025-04-28:** Switched translation model from `Helsinki-NLP/opus-mt-en-ar` to `google/flan-t5-small` due to persistent loading errors in the deployment environment and to enable direct prompt engineering for translation tasks.

 ## 8. Conclusion